 lights are off.

 Thank you.
 Vert nodded.

 They both went deeper into the library, Vert close behind Kenji.
-He kept accidentally scuffing the carpet as he walked.
+He scuffed the carpet as he walked a few times, by accident.
 She looked around.
 After a moment of silence, she spoke up to him.